Danny Welch

-Danny Ray Welch is an American Cancer Biologist and founding director of the University of Kansas Medical Center's Department of Cancer Biology.
-Welch is also a professor at the University of Kansas School of Medicine and director of the NFCR Center for Metastasis Research at KU.
-His research is in the area of Metastasis Suppressor Genes and the biology of metastasis.
+Danny Ray Welch is an American cancer biologist and founding director of the University of Kansas Medical Center's Department of Cancer Biology.
+Welch is also a professor at the University of Kansas School of Medicine and director of the National Foundation for Cancer Research (NFCR) Center for Metastasis Research at KU.
+His research is in the area of metastasis suppressor genes and the biology of metastasis.

-He is best known for his discovery of 4 of the 24 known metastasis suppressor genes.
+He is known for his discovery of a number of metastasis suppressor genes.
 By definition, these genes suppress metastasis without suppressing growth of the primary tumor.
 He is also well known for his work in defining the characters of cancer metastasis, and for his mentoring.

-In 1996, Welch’s lab in Hershey, Pennsylvania isolated a cDNA from a cancer cell that was not able to undergo metastasis after the human chromosome 6 was added to the cell.
-This gene was named KISS1 because of the location of where it was discovered (Hershey, Pennsylvania, home of Hershey's Kiss).
-Introduction of this chromosome into the once active cancer cell inhibited it from spreading and the cDNA responsible was taken from that cell.
+In 1996, Welch's lab in Hershey, Pennsylvania, isolated a cDNA from a cancer cell that was not able to undergo metastasis after the human chromosome 6 was added to the cell.
+This gene was named KISS1 because of the location of where it was discovered (Hershey, Pennsylvania, home of Hershey's Kisses).
+Introduction of this chromosome into the once-active cancer cell inhibited it from spreading and the cDNA responsible was taken from that cell.
 The fact that KISS1 was responsible for this was proved when it was transfected into melanoma cells and yet again, metastasis was suppressed.

 He is a member of the editorial board of the Cancer and Metastasis Reviews.

-He is the author of the book "Cancer Metastasis -- Related Genes" (CANCER METASTASIS—BIOLOGY AND TREATMENT Volume 3) by Kluwer Academic Publications (Now Springer).
+He is the author of the book Cancer Metastasis – Related Genes (Cancer Metastasis—Biology and Treatment, Volume 3) by Kluwer Academic Publications (now Springer).
 He has authored over 140 original research papers in the area of cancer biology and metastasis.
 Welch is one of the few researchers whose research has focused on unraveling the biology of cancer metastasis from the very beginning of his research career.